 fig.4: Ruth Bayer and Rebecca Beattie rehearse, while Lizzie Conrad and others look on © copyright FULGUR, 2016.

 fig.5: The performers [L-R] Gemma Gary, Suzanne Corbie, Ruth Bayer, Ellen Hausner, Caroline Wise, Emma Doeve, Lizzie Conrad, Rebecca Beattie, Amy Hale, © copyright FULGUR, 2016.
-Amodali and Fleur Shearman will be restored to this wonderful line-up in the video edit, due for release in late January.
+Amodali and Fleur Shearman were sadly not present at the time of this photograph.

 We would like to express our thanks to our performers, who made time for this event in the busy run-up to Christmas.
 To Amodali, Emma, Caroline, Gemma, Lizzie, Ruth, Suzanne, Rebecca, Fleur and Ellen… your inspirational voices were heard.
 And an especial thank you to Caroline, who took time during a difficult period to ensure the evening ran smoothly.
 Also a big thank you to Kristabel and Robert, for providing such warm hospitality for all those attending.
 For Tomas, Mark, Nendie and Nadine; our thanks and appreciation for your professionalism in documenting this important event.
 To Richard Shillitoe, for providing the images of Ithell that offered us an evocative backdrop to the preliminaries.
 And to David and UCL, for their full support in making this event possible.